Two Days in Brussels

 Over 2 days in Brussels?

-If you have done these day-trips and still have a few days in the capital of Europe there are plenty of other interesting places to visit like the Horta Museum, Basilica of the Sacred Heart and the Royal Museum of the Armed Forces and of Military History, these are just some of the city’s top attractions and museums.
+There are plenty of other interesting places to visit like the Horta Museum, Basilica of the Sacred Heart and the Royal Museum of the Armed Forces and of Military History.
+These are just some of the city’s top attractions and museums.